Making Vaginal Exams As Comfortable As Possible: Caring For Your Patients

 Warm the equipment.

 This is the only tip on our list that is purely for patient comfort and has no medical indication.
 Warming the speculum provides superior patient comfort, but should only be done if it is safe.
 For example, metal speculums should only be warmed to room temperature.
 You can hand warm speculums prior to insertion if your facility does not have a way to keep medical equipment warm.
 The room and blankets can be warmed, but also may not be feasible.
-Your hands should be at least warm to the touch, using warm tap water when you wash your hands prior to the exam or by rubbing them together, never breath warm your hands prior to touching a patient.
-Many medical lubricating jellies, such as SurgiLube surgical lubricant, can be warmed without affecting its bacteriostatic properties.
+Your hands should be at least warm to the touch, using warm tap water when you wash your hands prior to the exam or by rubbing them together, never breathe on your hands prior to touching a patient.
+Many medical lubricants, such as Surgilube Surgical Lubricant, can be warmed without affecting its bacteriostatic properties.

 At HR Pharmaceuticals, we are proud to be the industry’s leader and go-to company for high-quality medical lubricants that make exams more comfortable for patients and the medical professional’s job easier.
 To stock your practice, shop our entire line of medical lubricants online today!